barumau/pandunia/eng/index.md

 **yu love hu?**
 – Who do you love?
 **yu love mi, ha?**
-– Do you love me? (i.e. Do you love, eh?)
+– Do you love me? (i.e. You love me, eh?)

 Singular and plural are indicated with number words.